danielcaldas/oldblog/_posts/2018-10-28-my-2-cents-on-tech-job-interviews.markdown

 Below a list of the most frequent questions:

 * Why are you applying for this job?
-* Why are you applying for this company and not some other?
+* Why are you applying for this company and not some other company?
 * Tell me something about your current job that you don't like (and one that you like).
+* Tell me about yourself and your career so far.
+* Do you have experience with the technologies A or B?
+* How does your ideal work environment look like?
+* What do you value in you current job that you would also like to have in a some new job?
+* What are your salary expectations?
+* Is salary your main criteria for the new position you're looking for?
+* What are you looking for in your new job?
+* Are you currently employed?
+If yes, what is your notice period?
-*
+* ...

 ### The question that I always asked